 - Be advised that if your program has non-standard dates, we will not be able to process any admits until the dates have been added to the Registrar’s “exceptions table”.

-We have been working very closely with the Registrar's Office to make certain that all programs can be coded in UIS, so ALL coversheets should now reflect the exact program dates.
-If you find a coversheet that is not reflecting the correct information, please contact ISSO Director, Jeanne Kelley, at firstname.lastname@example.org.
+We have been working very closely with the Registrar’s Office to make certain that all programs can be coded in UIS, so ALL coversheets should now reflect the exact program dates.
+If you find a coversheet that is not reflecting the correct information, please contact ISSO Assistant Director for Admissions and Student Support Services, Beatrice M. Karam, at firstname.lastname@example.org.

 Please feel free to direct prospective students to the Required Financial Documentation link to assist them in compiling the most accurate documentation.

-- A sponsorship letter or Sponsorship Certification Form is required when the funding is coming from a source other than the student.
+A sponsorship letter or Sponsorship Certification Form is required when the funding is coming from a source other than the student.
 While we will continue to accept financial sponsorship letters from the sponsor (i.e. parents, company, friends, or other relatives), we suggest that they use the Sponsorship Certification Form to ensure they provide all the required information.
-Please be reminded that the student should send this form directly to the graduate admissions office as indicated on the form.
+Please be reminded that the student should send this form directly to the graduate admissions office.

 4. English Proficiency Requirement

-The ISSO will continue to pay close attention to documentary evidence to ensure each international admit meets the university English proficiency standards.
+The ISSO continues to pay close attention to documentary evidence to ensure each international admit meets the university English proficiency standards.
 The ISSO will also continue to enforce the need for written explanation.